Projects

 Aim: The project develops new tools for the digitalization and internationalization of teaching and learning, with a particular focus on interdisciplinary research-based learning and short-term mobility in international blended learning formats.
 It further conducts teaching and research on the digitalization of critical infrastructures like water networks, energy grids, sensor networks, and other interconnected urban systems.

-Involvement: As one of the four core partners of the two PIs I help teach distributed IoT systems, sensor networks, and urban infrastructure management.
+Involvement: As one of the four core partners of the two PIs I helped teach distributed IoT systems, sensor networks, and urban infrastructure management.
 I co-led an international winter school on "Smart Sensing" and lectured on the "Distributed IoT Systems".
 I also work closely with the project’s RAs and contributed to research on (co-)simulation and testing of urban infrastructure systems.

-Consortium: The project involves a multidisciplinary and international consortium of five European partner universities, led by Technische Universität Berlin and including the Norwegian University of Science and Technology, Politecnico di Milano, Cracow University of Technology, and Dublin City University.
+Consortium: The project involved a multidisciplinary and international consortium of five European partner universities, led by Technische Universität Berlin and including the Norwegian University of Science and Technology, Politecnico di Milano, Cracow University of Technology, and Dublin City University.

 Link: Project website